andrealmar/andrealmarCom/now/index.md

 * Researching and learning new topics on Python like Coroutines and Metaclasses to write articles in my blog later.

-* Spending some time each week finishing my latest freelancing jobs

 * Finishing my thesis for my Software Engineering graduate diploma

 * Collaborating on Python communities like Python-MG, WTTD and CodeNewbies